-In the current experiment, we used Cheongcheong-control, Cheongcheong-treated and OxCM-treated plants and applied UV-light and drought stress.
+In this study, we used Cheongcheong-control, Cheongcheong-treated and OxCM-treated plants and applied UV-light and drought stress.
 Samples were collected after 0, 3, 6, 12, and 24h exposer to stress condition.
-For detection of oxidative stress, we used trypan blue and DAB histochemical analysis.
-Phenotypic variations were calculated after one week of continuous exposer to stress condition.
-We further used confocal microscope for detection of accumulation of kaempferol and quercetin in leaf and roots in response to combined stress.
+We used trypan blue and DAB analysis to detect the oxidative stress, confocal microscope for detection of accumulation of kaempferol and quercetin in leaf and roots and also checked the phenotypic variation.